 - Represented electric utility in defense of claims for property damage sustained at over 150 school campuses arising from interruptions in electric service.

-- In In re Simons Broadcasting, LP, obtained directed verdict in federal court jury trial rejecting all claims against client for misappropriation and theft of trade secrets and proprietary information.
+- In In re Simons Broadcasting, LP, obtained directed verdict following two week federal court jury trial rejecting all claims against client for misappropriation and theft of trade secrets and proprietary information.

-Breck holds a PADI Divemaster rating and is actively involved in local SCUBA instruction and outreach programs
+Breck is also a PADI Open Water SCUBA Instructor and involved in local SCUBA instruction and outreach programs.

 - Construction defects and claims arising from large-scale construction projects, including commercial buildings, electric power plants and water treatment facilities